Harris Academy Merton: Harris Federation

-The Harris Federation of South London schools is a federation of academies originally in five South London boroughs.
-There are twenty-eight secondary schools in the federation at the end of 2020, with plans to expand further.
-The schools are all sponsored by the Lord Harris of Peckham, who is investing around £2 Million into them to make new facilities and for re-development of certain schools.
+The Harris Federation is a federation of academies originally in five South London boroughs.
+The Harris Federation is an education charity.
+It opened its first school in 1991 and now runs 54 primary and secondary academies in London and Essex, and train thousands of teachers per year.

 Harris Academy Merton

-The academy is part of the Harris Federation of South London schools.
+The academy is part of the Harris Federation.
 The academy takes in students from both genders between the ages of 11 and 19.
 The academy serves an ethnically diverse community.
 In 2012 the largest ethnic group was Black or Black British but there was significant number of Asian and Asian British students.
 About 28% of students were disabled or had special educational needs.
 Fifteen per cent were supported through school action, and 13.5% school action plus or with a statement of special educational needs.
 These proportions are both above national averages.
 Nearly 40% of its students are known to be eligible for the pupil premium again significantly above the national average.

 The 2012 Ofsted report complimented the highly skilled teachers who understood their pupils and tailored their teaching to their needs.
 As a result, students attainment is above the national average.